grigordanut/Ruby-on-Rails-Project/README.md

-# Product News Ruby on Rails App

-This is the Dublin Latest News Ruby on Rails Project
+# Dublin Latest News Ruby on Rails App

 This README would normally document whatever steps are necessary to get the application up and running.